nadethoughts/Aetheria/Campaigns/The Cracked Granite/Session Transcripts/TCG - Session 03 - Transcription.md

 25:27.260 --> 25:35.420 course that you and your you and your compatriots are you're confident that you guys will be able

-25:35.420 --> 25:51.040 to get you'll be able to um figure figure it out um now heron and uh rurik um i want each of you
+25:35.420 --> 25:51.040 to get you'll be able to um figure figure it out um now heron and uh Rurik um i want each of you

 25:51.040 --> 26:02.540 to roll an athletics and uh yeah for for climbing so go ahead and roll a climb for me as well